dxw/playbook/_includes/sections/who-we-are.md

 ### Our values

-We think that it's very important to have a talented team if we're going to succeed.
+We think that it's important to have a talented team if we're going to succeed.
 But just as important as raw talent is our ability to work well together.
 These are the values that we aspire to, and help each other to achieve.